eder-xavier/SysAdlWebStudio/eder/v1/v1.2/documentation.md

 * **Theme:** The entire UI, including Monaco editors, adopts the SysADL Studio inspired light look; the architecture canvas has no internal padding so the network can use the full area.
 * **Mobile tweaks:** Header/toolbar/button styles adapt on small screens so controls remain reachable, while desktop keeps the single-column layout users expect.
 * **Log console:** The simulation log mimics a terminal (dark background, monospace font) and includes a “Download log” button that saves the current output as a timestamped `.txt`.
+* **Trace playback:** Running a simulation with tracing enabled populates a side table that lists every `SimulationLogger` event, keeps the highlighted row in sync with the animation, and exposes speed presets (0.5×‑3×).
+Clicking a row jumps the animation to that point without disturbing the main layout.
+* **Flow animation:** The animated token now replays the actual data flow reported by the logger: it keeps the current value inside the marker, traverses the connectors between the exact source/target ports, and automatically highlights the owning components as the data moves.
+* **Active element highlight:** Only the element being executed (port, component, or connector edge) glows during the animation, so it is easier to read long traces without older highlights lingering.

 ---